jisungahn10/jisungahn10.github.io/_projects/limms.md

 <iframe src="https://drive.google.com/file/d/1Wt6Fxywwo53e-WAJfcoaqbFrwoyWlKTA/preview" width="640" height="480" allow="autoplay"></iframe>

 I used SciPy's optimization library to find the optimal configuration of the Tri-wheeled mode.
 I constrained the lateral and longitudinal widths of the mode and maximized the area of the support polygon.
-Below are videos and figures that show different constraints.
+Below are videos and figures that show the effet of different constraints.
+When the depth of the wheels are not constrained, it can be observed that the wheels stretch out as far as possible to maximize the support polygon area (Figure 8).
+The configuration seems to "bunch up" when both the width and depth are constrained (Figures 9 and 10).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">